Winter Storm Watch from MON 7:00 AM EST until TUE 1:00 PM EST

-Winter Storm Watch from MON 7:00 AM EST until TUE 1:00 PM ESTNew
+Winter Storm Watch from MON 7:00 AM EST until TUE 1:00 PM ESTUpdated

 Issued by National Weather Service – State College, PA